tunglt/repo1/README.md

 This is the first application for
-[*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/). lorem ipsumdolor sit amet namkenkheo132132132
+[*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/). lorem ipsumdolor sit amet hung ngu vkl